Both content and time spent on television can affect

 Excessive television does impact a child's later and present probability to develop symptoms of ADHD

-One nine-year-old boy who was manifesting symptoms of ADHD and struggling with math, a full one year behind, and who was probably going to be put on medication, was able to make the honor roll within nine months, through parental efforts.
+One nine-year-old boy who was manifesting symptoms of ADHD and struggling with math, one year behind his grade level, and who was probably going to be put on medication, was able to make the honor roll within nine months through parental efforts.
 They allowed television and video games

 only on the weekends but not during the school week.
 His ADHD symptoms